sahilrajput03/sahilrajput03/blog-stocks.md

 - Vishal Malkan with Ranveer Allabhadia: [Click here](https://www.youtube.com/watch?v=GwwhmxS8IgE&t=191s&pp=ygUVIHN0b2NrIG1hcmtldCByYW52ZWVy)

+### Footnote

-### This blog is mostly written using speech to text via "Voice In" chrome extension.
+This blog is mostly written using speech to text via "Voice In" chrome extension.

 Tips:
 - Use `ctrl+l` to activate extension.
 It was default shortcut but I had to clear the keyboard shortcut and re-make the same extension.